 (Repeats to attach to additional alert)

-For more background, please see this PREVIEW (Reporting by Tetsushi Kajimoto; Editing by Chang-Ran Kim)
+For more background, see this PREVIEW To view the full tables, go to the Cabinet Office's website: here (Reporting by Stanley White; Editing by Chang-Ran Kim)